C--

-C-- (pronounced C minus minus) is a C-like programming language, designed to be generated mainly by compilers for high-level languages rather than written by human programmers.
+C-- (conventionally written using hyphen-minuses but pronounced C minus minus) is a C-like programming language, designed to be generated mainly by compilers for high-level languages rather than written by human programmers.
 It was created by functional programming researchers Simon Peyton Jones and Norman Ramsey.
 Unlike many other intermediate languages, it is represented in plain ASCII text, not bytecode or another binary format.